Share on ThriftyFunCheck out these photos. Click at right to share your own photo in this page.

 I am an Australian, and we don't have raccoons here.
 When I visited my brother in Canada five years ago, I was delighted to see two of them in a small park in Toronto.
 When I went to the bed and breakfast where I was staying, I excitedly told the owner I had seen raccoons.
 She said "They are vermin!"
 How deflating, and Phooey to her!
 I loved seeing them, and the other Canadian wild life.

 We encountered a baby raccoon with it's eye's closed still on our acreage peeking out of a hole in one of our trees.
-Luckily, we got a couple of good pictures before mama woke up, heard the cries and pulled him/her back into the hole!

 This raccoon mom and her kids visit at dark to eat my grapes.